Police: 3 injured, 1 in custody in shooting near retail area

 GLENDALE, Ariz.
-(AP) — One person was in critical condition and two others were injured in a shooting Wednesday near a popular shopping and entertainment district west of Phoenix, police said.
+(AP) — Three people were injured, one of them critically, in a shooting Wednesday near a popular shopping and entertainment district west of Phoenix, police said.

-The suspect was taken into custody safely, a Glendale police spokeswoman said in a televised briefing.
-The most seriously injured person was taken to a hospital, and the two others were expected to survive, she said.
+The suspect was taken into custody safely, Glendale Officer Tiffany Ngalula said in a televised briefing.
+The most seriously injured person was taken to a hospital, and the two others were expected to survive,

-The Westgate shopping center, part of a complex that includes arenas for Cardinals football and Coyotes hockey, was humming with activity after many of its stores and restaurants were closed for more than a month due to the coronavirus outbreak.
+The Westgate Entertainment District, part of a complex that includes arenas for Cardinals football and Coyotes hockey, was humming with activity after many of its stores and restaurants were closed for more than a month due to the coronavirus outbreak.

 Police locked down the area and were methodically going through businesses to search for any additional victims or suspects, the spokeswoman said.

-Gov. Doug Ducey said he’s monitoring the situation and “the state stands ready to support.”
+Gov. Doug Ducey said he’s monitoring the situation and “the state is here to continue to offer its full support to the victims and to the community.”

 State Sen. Martin Quezada, a Democrat, wrote on Twitter that he saw a person “with an AR-15 shoot up Westgate.”
+The police spokeswoman said she was not able to confirm that the gunman used an AR-15.

 “I saw 2 victims with my own eyes.
 Not sure how many others,” he wrote on Twitter.
 “I saw the shooter.
 Being told not to say anything else about details ’til I speak to police.
 I’m ok.
 Lots of shaken up people.”